headspinio/appium-lg-webos-driver/README.md

 downloaded from [Suitest](https://suite.st) at this location:
 [webos.ipk](https://file.suite.st/watchmedemo/packages/webos.ipk).

-Two environment variables must be set before running `npm run test:e2e`:
+Some environment variables must be set before running `npm run test:e2e`:

 - `TEST_APP`: the path on your local system to the IPK file.
 - `TEST_DEVICE`: the name of the LG device as it is shown when connected via `ares-setup-device`.